maxmax65/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304
 ```

-It is noteworthy that the following days don't have any observation at all and
+It is noteworthy that the following days don't have any valid observations and
 contain all the `2304 NAs` of the dataset:

 ```r